9 website must haves

 Many businesses set up their websites several years ago, so the employee, agency or freelancer who initially arranged the hosting of the site may not even be around today.
 You’d be surprised how few businesses know how to access their website or are even aware of who currently hosts it.
 Do you know?
 If you do, it’s hopefully a reliable, locally based host who can be on-hand to solve any issues swiftly and effectively if there’s a problem.
 While the design and content of your website are important, without a reliable host it could be that no-one is going to be able to see it!

-Follow these 9 simple tips when you are designing your next website or improving your existing one, and you’ll find that they can make a big difference to the way that visitors perceive your business.
+Follow these 9 simple tips when you are designing your next website or improving your existing one, and you’ll find that they can make a big difference in the way that visitors perceive your business.
 More importantly, they will not only help attract more visitors to your site but also convert them into enquiries, leads and sales.